From idea to course

 Before the Course

-Initially, your IUC course will develop from an idea of how to internationalise an existing research theme within your own university or national context - or it will be spurred by aa need to bring together members of your existing European or overseas research networks.
-You will wish to explore the potential of your research themes or your already existing courses at the graduate or Ph.D. level internationally.
+The outset of your IUC course will be either an idea of how to internationalize an existing research theme in your own university or national context - or it will be about meeting (parts of) your existing European or overseas research networks.
+You will want to explore the potential of your research themes or your already existing courses at graduate and Ph.D. level internationally.
 Within the tradition and framework of the Inter University Centre any discipline is welcomed, along with inter-disciplinary or cross-disciplinary courses.

 The IUC will provide you with an application form.
-Basically what you have to do is to present a team of two or three senior researchers as course directors and their home universities - representing as a minimum two countries.
+You have to present a team of two or three researchers as course directors and their home universities - representing a minimum two countries.
 Attention to Croatian universities is welcome, but it is not a demand.
-One of the course directors must be the ‘organizing’ one, with whom the IUC will basically communicate.
+One of the course directors must be the ‘organizing’ one, with whom the IUC will communicate.

 You will set the date of your programme, design the title and a brief description of the course, a list of professors and other staff, teaching, instructing or supervising during the course.
 The general staffing of your course is announced as ‘resource persons’, and it is generally expected that resource persons take part in the course.

-You will submit your plan to the IUC secretariat with a view to its approval by the Executive Committee by March 31st every year.
-Your course will then figure on the annual grand poster sent to all member universities, as well as on the IUC web pages.
-However, the Director General is licensed to accept courses offered all year round - within the organizational scope left by the general planning.
-Those courses are also added to the web pages.
+You will submit your plan to the IUC Secretariat with a view to its approval by the Executive Committee by March 31st every year.
+Your course will be reviewed and approved by the IUC Executive committee, announced on the on the IUC web pages, other media and IUC annual poster, sent to all member universities.
+The Director General has the authority to accept courses offered all year round - within the organizational scope left by the general planning.
+Those courses are also announced on the web pages.

-In case of queuing up for space the Director General will suggest and negotiate a solution.
-You are of course encouraged to yourself announce the course to all relevant potential partners all over the world.
+In case of queuing up for space, the Director General will suggest and negotiate a solution.
+You are of course encouraged to announce the course yourself to all relevant potential partners all over the world.
 You will of course secure the best possible networking and diversity of approaches within your field, and attempt to recruit participants from as many countries as are relevant in your field.
-Cancellation of a course can only take place with the approval of the Director General.
-As a general rule course participation should not fall below ten or exceed 60.
+Course participation should not fall below ten or exceed 60.
 This rule does not apply for conferences.

 The competence of accepting participants rests with you as the organizing course director.

-The overall space consists of a large conference hall which can accommodate 120 participants, 8 classrooms of different sizes, two cabinets and a library.
+The overall space consists of a large conference hall, which can accommodate 110 participants, 10 classrooms of different sizes, two cabinets and a library.
 The conference hall and classrooms are equipped with power point and overhead projectors.
 Simultaneous translation equipment is also available in the conference hall.

 Participants of IUC courses and conferences have a computer room with internet connection and a printer at their disposal every work day from 8 a.m. to 7 p.m.